github/docs/content/github/managing-security-vulnerabilities/about-disclosing-vulnerabilities.md

 Maintainers should disclose vulnerabilities in a timely manner.
 If there is a security vulnerability in your repository, you should:
 - Treat the vulnerability as a security issue rather than a simple bug
 - Plan to disclose the vulnerability responsibly
+- Give credit where credit is due
 - Aim to publish a fix as soon as you can

 Publishing the details of a security vulnerability doesn't make maintainers look bad.
-Security vulnerabilities are present everywhere in sofware nowadays, and users will trust maintainers who have a clear and established process for disclosing security vulnerabilities in their code.
+Security vulnerabilities are present everywhere in software nowadays, and users will trust maintainers who have a clear and established process for disclosing security vulnerabilities in their code.

 ### About reporting and disclosing vulnerabilities in {% data variables.product.prodname_dotcom %}

-The process for reporting and disclosing vulnerabilities in {% data variables.product.prodname_dotcom_the_website %} is as follows:
+The process for reporting and disclosing vulnerabilities for projects on {% data variables.product.prodname_dotcom_the_website %} is as follows:

  If you are a security researcher who would like report a vulnerability, first check if there is a security policy for the related repository.
 For more information, see "[About security policies](/github/managing-security-vulnerabilities/adding-a-security-policy-to-your-repository#about-security-policies)."
 If there is one, follow it to understand the process before contacting the security team for that repository.
 If there isn't a security policy for the repository, you may try to privately contact the maintainer based on information available in the _security.md_ file.

 {% note %}

-**Note**: _For npm only_ - If you report a vulnerability to npm, we try to contact you privately.
+**Note**: _For npm only_ - If we receive a report of malware in an npm package, we try to contact you privately.
 If you don't address the issue in a timely manner, we will disclose it.
 For more information, see "[Reporting malware in an npm package](https://docs.npmjs.com/reporting-malware-in-an-npm-package)" on the npm Docs website.

 {% endnote %}